erclee2000/trajectory-following/README.md

 - I detailed the steps in my final version of RobotContainer.java in the project
 - NOTE: I rordered a lot of the code in Ramsete Controller's `getAutonomousCommand()` for my `getAutonomousCommand()` to make it more readable (imo).
 This included creating a helper class for trajectory generation (so you aren't writing the trajectory creation code in the command which is much better (imo) if you are manually creating a trajectory and not using pathweaver file)

-E. Created Paths using PathWeaver
+Step Five.
+Created Paths using PathWeaver
 --------------------------------------------------------------
 1. I basically followed the FRC tutorial on PathWeaver here https://docs.wpilib.org/en/stable/docs/software/pathplanning/pathweaver/index.html
     NOTE: path should use small distances for Romi--pathweaver shows the whole field which is huge for Romi